Pasadena Lemon Attorney

 - The warranty issues were not caused by user error or abuse, and the existence of such issues substantially affect the vehicle’s safety and/or value

 Although we’ve mentioned it a few times already, it’s worth stating outright that a Lemon doesn’t have to be a new vehicle.
-Any used vehicles under an active manufacturer warranty can covered by Lemon Laws in California.
+Any used vehicles under an active manufacturer warranty can be covered by Lemon Laws in California.

 Any of the following can also be considered as vehicles covered under Lemon Law: